KomodoPlatform/antara-gaming-sdk/docs/source/tutorials/tic-tac-toe.rst

 .. image:: ../../assets/black_window.png

 And now, the first step is over.
-We have a CMakeLists.txt to be able to compile our program into a basic executable which can create a window.
+We have a CMakeLists.txt to be able to compile our program into a basic executable which can create the game window.

 Step 2: The Game Scene, The Grid, Game constants
 ------------------------------------------------

-For this second step, our goal is to draw the grid of Tic-Tac-Toe.
+For the second step, our goal is to draw the grid of Tic-Tac-Toe.

 The grid will look like this:

 .. image:: ../../assets/tictactoe.grid.jpg

-To do this we will create a game scene using the scene manager, so in order we will include the header file ``#include <antara/gaming/scenes/scene.manager.hpp>`` and load the scenes manager system into the system manager.
+To do this we will create a game scene using the scene manager.
+In order to do so we need to include the header file ``#include <antara/gaming/scenes/scene.manager.hpp>`` and load the scenes manager system into the system manager.

 .. code-block:: cpp